BlondelCoatArmsGuernseyFiefFlad EagleCrossCrownBlondelSmallHammer Branden Normandy OldGuernseyFlag CoinGuernsey

 BayeauxFiefNormandy

-Greetings from the Ancient Lords, Dames and Seigneurs of Private Fief Blondel Est. 1179 - "Le Seigneurs de la Fief Thomas Blondel & Fief de L'Eperons including Bouvée Duquemin in Torteval
+Greetings from the Ancient Lords, Dames and Seigneurs of Private Fief Blondel Est. 1179 - "Le Seigneurs de la Fief Thomas Blondel & Fief de L'Eperons including Fief Bouvée Duquemin in Torteval

 The Fief of Thom.
 Blondel is One of the Last Great Private Fiefs of Normandy registered directly with the Crown's Royal Courts in Her Majesty's Crown Dependencies.
 This is one of the last Fiefs in Europe to be privately owned with Beaches and Foreshores and Seasteds including international Waters.